 - 2 Yellow onion, peeled, halved lengthways, and cut into half-moon slices

 - Melt butter and olive oil in a large skillet over medium-high heat.
 Add sliced onions and sauté 4-5 minutes until soft.
-Add 2 tbsp beef stock and continue cooking, stirring occasionally, about 25 minutes until onions are tender and golden brown.
-Preheat oven to 400°F (200°C).
+Add 2 tbsp beef stock and continue cooking, stirring occasionally, until onions are tender and golden brown, about 25 minutes Preheat oven to 400°F (200°C).

 - While onions are cooking, season chops on both sides with salt, pepper, garlic powder, and thyme.
 When onions are done, remove from pan and increase heat to medium.
 Cook pork chops in same skillet until golden brown, about 3-4 minutes on each side.
 Remove to a plate.

 - Return onions to skillet and sprinkle with flour, stirring for a minute to coat.
-Add 1 cup beef stock and bring to a boil, stirring.
+Add remaining beef stock and bring to a boil, stirring.
 Season with a pinch of salt and pepper.